 In order for earbuds to be effective at transmitting bass they must seal your ear canal as tightly as possible.
 Earbuds must also eliminate loss of sound energy as it travels from the speaker units to you head.
 Thanks to an all-aluminum design and excellent craftsmanship Onkyo takes first place in our exploration of the best earbuds for bass.

 The E700MB’s are a real treat to listen to.
 High frequencies are crisp and singing.
 Low frequencies are deep and rich.
-And at a price point of Check on Amazon, they need to be the best.
+And at a price point of Out of stock, they need to be the best.

 2. Runner up: 1MORE has quad drivers for maximum range in a compact shape